cristian-guerrero/legion-go-tricks/README.md

     - then reboot
 - (Nobara) Fuzzy screen issue - this happens when an invalid refresh rate is used for your game.
 You can use the refresh rate slider in steam UI to revert back to either 60Hz or 144Hz

-# User-reported bugs (needs verification)
+### User-reported bugs (needs verification)

 - nobaraOS v39
-  - Jan 12 2024 - user reporting that recent nobara gamescope update may have messed up the 60hz fix
+  - Jan 13, 2024 - User report that 60Hz on Neptune kernel occasionally forces a 30fps cap on 60Hz.
+144Hz is completely functional
+    - if anybody can replicate, please report it
+      - Games tested by the user with the 60hz problem:
+        - "Fallout: New Vegas"
+        - xemu emulator.
+        - Portal 2 (Native Linux game)
+      - Games that exhibited the issue for a short time, then never again:
+        - Tony Hawk Pro Skater 1+2
+      - Games that did not have the issue:
+        - Diablo II: Resurrected
+        - Bomb Rush Cyberfunk (Heroic Launcher)
   - reports of handycon reactivating by itself, which interferes with hhd
     - you can disable it again with `sudo systemctl disable --now handycon.service`
       - you can also opt to remove it, the command should be `sudo dnf remove handygccs` (untested)